imrafaelmerino/vertx-mongodb-effect/docs/README.md

 ## <a name="introduction"><a/> Introduction

 **vertx-mongodb-effect** allows us to work with **MongoDB** following a purely functional and reactive style.
-It requires to be familiar with [vertx-effect](https://vertx.effect.imrafaelmerino.dev/#modules).
+It requires to be familiar with [vertx-effect](https://github.com/imrafaelmerino/vertx-effect).
 Both **vertx-effect** and **vertx-mongo-effect** use the immutable and persistent Json from [json-values](https://github.com/imrafaelmerino/json-values). **Jsons travel across the event bus, from verticle to verticle, back and forth, without being neither copied nor converted to BSON**.
+The vertx codecs to send the Json from json-values to the event bus are in [vertx-values](https://github.com/imrafaelmerino/vertx-values), which is a dependency of vertx-effect.

 ## <a name="types"><a/> Supported types
 **json-values** supports the standard Json types: string, number, null, object, array;